 The browser you are using is out of date and is no longer supported.
 To view and use this site correctly, please update your browser to the latest version.

-How are sites assessed for national importance?Historic Scotland assesses monuments against guidance and criteria set out by Scottish Ministers.
-This takes account of a wide range of factors, including artistic, archaeological, architectural, historic, traditional, aesthetic, scientific and social.
+How are sites assessed for national importance?Historic Envirionment Scotland assesses monuments against guidance and criteria set out in Scottish Historic Environment Policy.
+This takes account of a wide range of factors, including archaeological, architectural, historic, traditional, aesthetic, scientific and social.

 Is scheduling the same as listing?Scheduling is not the same as listing, which is designed to protect historic buildings and structures and is an entirely different legal process.
 However, both provide a foundation to ensure the management of change is informed.